-The talking walls effect is the phenomenon characterized by the noticing of information in your environment that appears to correlate to your personal thoughts and beliefs.
+The talking walls effect is the phenomenon characterized by the noticing of information or objects in your environment that appears to correlate to your personal internal thoughts and beliefs.
 Often times this is experienced by randonauts both while approaching anomalous locations and upon arriving at anomalous locations.
-You’ve likely experienced the talking walls effect while randonauting if you’ve noticed graffitti, road signs, license plates, store banners, etc. that contain information that’s personally meaningful.
+Many have experienced the talking walls effect while randonauting through graffitti, road signs, license plates, store names, etc. that contain information that’s personally meaningful or significant.

 Pronounced “no-uh-sfeer”, the noosphere is a hypothesized unifying field of consciousness.
-The Global Consciousness Project, started by the Princeton Engineering Anomalies Research Lab at Princeton University and currently funded by the Institute of Noetic Sciences hypothesizes the existence of this global field of consciousness which can be detected through structural patterns in quantum random number data generated at the time of major global events.
-Another way to put it is that it’s the subset of the collective human thought that is accessible and shared among humans.
-Information on the internet could be classified as being a part of the noosphere, showing that we already exist as a collective conscious system to some small degree.
+The Global Consciousness Project, started by the Princeton Engineering Anomalies Research Lab at Princeton University and currently funded by the Institute of Noetic Sciences hypothesizes the existence of this global field of consciousness which can be analyzed through structural patterns in quantum random number data generated at the time of novel world-impacting events.

 If you made it this far, I hope this article helped in your understanding of what randonauting is.
-If this project interests you, I urge you to get involved in the development of the project yourself.
+I myself am still attempting to build a broader understanding of this movement and what it implies.
+I hope that people will come to this project with an open mind and an explorative spirit.
+If this project interests you, join the randonaut community and conversation.
 Everyone working on the project is working on it in their free time out of love.
-No matter what skills you have, your talents could be helpful towards further expanding Randonauts.
-If you’re an artist, programmer, writer, physicist, researcher, etc, you can most likely find an area within the project that could use some help.
-The community is always willing to help out newcomers, so just ask questions!
+No matter what skills you have, your perspective could be valuable to other explorers.